JohnNicolas05/Employee-Attendance-Data-Analysis/README.md

 );
 ```

 **1.R.
-Creating a new table for schedules table, merging, and adding columns.**
+Creating a new table for schedules table, merging, adding columns to calculate time_start and time_in difference and time_end and time_out.**

 SQL Syntax: